Coronavirus: Deep Cleaning Tips for Holiday Rentals

 Tell guests about your enhanced cleaning routine

-You want your guests to feel confident that when they stay in your holiday let it has been cleaned thoroughly – reassure them.
-Mention your enhanced cleaning routine and the additional precautions you have taken to protect their health.
+You want your guests to feel confident that when they stay in your holiday let it has been cleaned thoroughly.
+To reassure them and ease their fears, send them a message before they arrive and mention in your listing description your enhanced cleaning routine and the additional precautions you have taken to protect their health.

 Guests will want to take steps to reduce their risk of infection by social distancing.
 You can reduce person-to-person contact by offering self-check-in and checkout by using a key safe or smart lock.

-- Antibacterial hand sanitiser in each room – leave one by the front door so guests can sanitise their hands as they enter and leave your property
+- Antibacterial hand sanitiser in high traffic areas – leave one by the front door so guests can sanitise their hands as they enter and leave your property

 - Disinfectants and cleaning supplies

 - Paper towels